GetDKAN/dkan/modules/dkan_search/README.md

 |page-size| 10 |``?page-size=50``| The number of items to be returned in each page|
 |sort|search_api_relevance|``?sort=keyword``| The field to sort by |
 |sort-order|asc| ``?sort-order=desc``| The order of the sort applied|

+## Search Facets

+1. Navigate to `admin/config/search/search-api/index/dkan/fields` to define which fields of your metadata to search on.
+2. Rebuild tracking information with `drush dkan-search:rebuild-tracker`
+3. Re-index the site `drush sapi-i`

+Viewing the ``/api/1/search`` endpoint, you should see a "facets" section with the configured facet fields and their results.